9 Intro to Linux Administration

 Some flags themselves have flag arguments.
 For example, the -D

-flag allows specifying a format for how the datetime is displayed from ls -l
+flag allows you to specify how the datetime from ls -l

 lists all the files in /home/alex